Is evaluation working?

 - Museums should evaluate core business not just project work.
 I have worked with museums that only do evaluation when someone else is paying and they see it as part of the project not part of their day-to-day business.

 - I’d like to see more realistic, achievable project objectives.
 Often I’m asked to evaluate a project and handed a list of objectives and intended learning outcomes that goes on for pages and is eye-wateringly ambitious.
 I understand the pressure to promise impact when writing funding bids, but too often museums churn out bid-speak under pressure of deadlines and don’t think about how they’ll evaluate those outcomes until later.
-I’d like to see evaluation thought about more deeply during the project planning and bid-writing process, and for funders to stop signing off on pie-in-the-sky learning outcomes that common sense would tell you will be nigh on impossible to evaluate.
+I’d like to see evaluation thought about more deeply during the project planning and bid-writing process, and for funders to stop signing off on pie-in-the-sky learning outcomes that common sense would tell you will be nigh on impossible to achieve and evaluate.

 - I think briefing and commissioning of evaluators could be a lot better across the board.
 I’ve talked about commissioning consultants elsewhere on this blog.
 If museums don’t have staff with the relevant expertise to commission evaluation work they should be taking advice from those that do.
 Museums need to be clear on their objectives and how they will use the results of the work.
 Staff who are involved in commissioning should be supported to develop the skills and understanding to be able to interrogate responses properly.
 I ran a training day for GEM last year on commissioning and working with contractors and it was worrying how many people were not confident in their ability to commission work effectively or to comment on the quality of consultants’ work.